nitish20899/Predicting-DJIA-stocks-direction-based-on-Top-news-headlines/README.md

 ## Aim

-This project is all about predicting whether the (DJIA) stocks goes up/maintain or down based on Top 25 news headlines taken from Reddit website (Daily News for Stock Market Prediction)(https://www.reddit.com/r/worldnews/?hl=)
+This project is all about predicting whether the (DJIA) stock market performance (Dow 30) goes up/maintain or down based on Top 25 news headlines taken from Reddit website (Daily News for Stock Market Prediction)(https://www.reddit.com/r/worldnews/?hl=)

 The dataset is taken from Kaggle (https://www.kaggle.com/aaron7sun/stocknews)